 Barry and Rosemary have made an equally long-term commitment to Napa—the California natives returned to their roots to be closer to family.
 Exclusive Resorts Members since their three children were in grade school, they still travel extensively, usually on a Once-in-a-Lifetime Journey.
 They experienced Japan in 2014, Antarctica in 2015, and are considering Rwanda next.

-Anyone should add Napa to a travel bucket-list, though, they add.
+Anyone should add Napa, one of the world's top wine travel destinations, to a travel bucket-list, though, they add.
 “It’s a combination of what we love about Provence and Tuscany,” says Murphy.
 “You can live in great, rural beauty but sacrifice nothing in terms of food, wine, and culture.”
 He recommends the astonishing modern art collection at the Hess winery.
 “No one is ever there.
 We can’t believe it,” he says.
 And make time to visit the di Rosa Center for Contemporary Art, also attached to a winery.
 Nothing is better, he stresses, than the simplest pleasures of their adoptive home: the farmers’ markets, especially in St. Helena every summer.
 “There’s bocce, a mellow guy with a guitar, and produce beyond comprehension.”